Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### Serilog

-The nuget is slightly opinionated in terms of logging library.
-[Serilog](http://serilog.net/) is currently he best logging library for .net.
-As such this nuget takes a dependency on it and wires it into the NServiceBus infrastructure.
+The nuget is opinionated in terms of logging library.
+It nuget takes a dependency on [Serilog](http://serilog.net/) and wires it into the NServiceBus infrastructure.

+### Autofac

+The nuget is opinionated in terms of container.
+It nuget takes a dependency on [Autofac](http://autofac.org/) and wires it into the NServiceBus infrastructure.

 # Justification